acquiringlabs/acquiring/docs/architecture/decisions/0015-the-elements-of-acquiring-architecture.md

 Payment providers are designed with `at least once delivery` mechanisms.
 Our system gets notified of payments going through more than once!

-To prevent double charges, before running the Blocks, the system creates a `PaymentOperation` with status `started`.
+To prevent double charges, before running the Blocks, the system creates a `OperationEvent` with status `started`.
 In this manner, we can implement [decision logic](acquiring/domain/decision_logic.py), a set of functions that let in or bounce out instances of `PaymentMethod` running in parallel in the system.

 That is a domain-driven mutual exclusion mechanism.